DC9811/basicUserManagement/README.md

 Username: user@user.com
 Password: Asdf1234*

+Can also use migrate in backend_lumen for the database.

 I believe there may still be some vulnerabilities or unhandled errors due to time constraints.
 However, I hope this serves as a solid starting point for a more complete User Management system.